 We’re living in an era where digital newcomers can disrupt a whole sector in less than no time.
-A generation of companies like Uber and AirBnB has grown out without having done one of the things traditional marketers are good at.
+A generation of companies like Uber and AirBnB has grown without doing the classical things traditional marketers are good at.
 Growth hacking is the marketing religion of this new generation of companies.
 And Sean Ellis is their prophet.

 As Aaron Ginn puts it: ‘A growth hacker lives at the intersection of data, product and marketing.
 A growth hacker lives within the product team and has a technical vocabulary to implement what he or she wants.

-Here’s why I prefer this simplified funnel as opposed to McClure’s version:
+Here’s why I prefer a simplified funnel as opposed to McClure’s version:

 Activation is when your passive visitor turns into an engaged user, placing them one step further in the growth hacking funnel.
-Activation is when they do something that you’ve decided beforehand would further your goals.
+Activation is when they do something that you’ve decided beforehand that would contribute to your goals.
 Whether it involves buying a product, signing up for something, or leaving a comment.

 This is the moment when your potential customer realises just how awesome your product is.
 This is the moment when you’re synchronising your Dropbox on your tablet and ‘pling’ your document is available.
 This is the moment Dropbox will ask you to upgrade to a premium account.
 As you’ve just discovered how awesome Dropbox actually is, you’ll be more likely to upgrade your account.